Helmholtz EPT with automatically selected kernel

 ).output-index

 is the address where the map of the selected kernels will be written.
-It must be a dataset in an .h5 file.
+It must be a group in an .h5 file.
 The map contains in each voxel the index of the selected kernel ordered as in thesizes

 andshapes

-lists starting from the index 0.
+.
 If omitted, the map will not be stored.

 Code | Shape | Example with size = [2,2,1] |